goerz/awesome-ios-files-productivity/README.md

 [![CC0][CC0-badge]][CC0-link]

-To the extent possible under law, Michael Goerz has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, all copyright and related or neighboring rights to this work have been waived.
 See [LICENSE](LICENSE).

 [awesome-badge]: https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg
 [awesome-link]: https://github.com/sindresorhus/awesome